priyaldharmawat/priyaldharmawat/README.md

 ## 💼 Real-World Experience

 - Built demand forecasting and KPI dashboards that reduced stockouts and staffing costs at North of Brooklyn.
-- Applied clustering and anomaly detection to optimize funding and revenue for 2,000+ nonprofits at Mass Culture.
+- Applied clustering and anomaly detection to optimize funding and revenue for 2,000+ nonprofit organizations at Mass Culture.
 - Analyzed large banking and insurance datasets and resolved data issues, saving over $10M in potential losses at Capgemini.